amandazhuyilan/SimpleCanBusBridge/README.md

 # SimpleCanBusBridge
-The `CanBusBridge` component provides a mechanism to connect and convert between virtual CAN frames and real hardware CAN frames.
+The `CanBusBridge` connects and convert between virtual CAN frames and real hardware CAN frames.

-The CanBusBridge component is an interface between a hardware CAN bus and the virtual CAN bus environment, enabling communication between them.
+The `CanBusBridge` is an interface between a hardware CAN bus and the virtual CAN bus environment, enabling communication between them.

 ## Key Features
-- Initialization: The CanBusBridge component is initialized with configuration settings and checks if the virtual and hardware CAN buses are available.
+- Initialization: The `CanBusBridge` iinitialized with configuration (via config file) and checks if the virtual and hardware CAN buses are available.

 - CAN Frame Conversion: Converts between virtual CAN frames and real hardware CAN frames.